Qiaoyi-Li/FiniteMPS.jl/docs/src/tutorial/Heisenberg.md

 lsSM[1] = calSM(Obs)

 ```
 First we define a $\beta$ list, which determines the step length of imaginary-time cooling.
-[SETTN](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.161104) is adopted to initializes a high-temperature MPO, where `CBEAlg` indicates the algorithm to implement CBE.
-Currently only `NaiveCBE` is valid, where we directly find the optimal subspace via a svd (use random svd to accelerate), and the expanded bond dimension is set as `D + div(D, 4)`. `lsnoise` set the noise applied in the first several sweeps of variational multiplication.
+[SETTN](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.161104) is adopted to initialize a high-temperature MPO, where `CBEAlg` indicates the algorithm to implement CBE.
+Currently only `NaiveCBE` is valid, where we directly find the optimal subspace via a svd (use random svd to accelerate), and the expanded bond dimension is set as `D + div(D, 4)`. `lsnoise` sets the noise applied in the first several sweeps of variational multiplication.
 Next we use TDVP to cool down the system.

 ```@example Heisenberg
 # TDVP cooling